 This template uses a weekly timeline to visualize the important phases and tasks in your strategic planning process.
 You can also include significant milestones, such as a kickoff session or presenting your strategic plan to the board of directors for approval.

 This Gantt chart Excel template allows you to build a more detailed implementation plan.
 It lets you assign strategic planning tasks, visualize dependencies, and shade the bars to show when tasks are completed.

 Portfolio planning Excel Gantt charts

-If you are a product manager overseeing a portfolio of products, you will need to show a summary-level timeline of releases across all of your products.
+If you are a product manager overseeing a portfolio of products, you will need to show a summary-level timeline of releases across all products.
 These Gantt chart templates are ideal for portfolio planning and showing executives how your portfolio strategy aligns in a single view.
-You can use these particular Excel Gantt charts, for example, during annual and quarterly planning reviews to help everyone understand the release schedule for the upcoming year, the duration of each release, and when it will be delivered.
+You can use these particular Excel Gantt charts, for example, during annual and quarterly planning reviews to help everyone understand the release schedule for the upcoming year, the duration of each release, and when each will be delivered.

 This Excel template communicates the release schedule for multiple products for an entire year.
 It also shows the duration of each phase of the release.
 This helps with high-level resource planning and allows teams to coordinate implementation plans.

 This Excel template allows you to visualize the release timeline for multiple products.
 It is useful when you want to use a Gantt chart with dependencies between releases.
 Expand each section to see the duration of each release.

 Product planning Gantt charts

-These templates show your product plans for the entire year.
-They allow you to capture the timeframe for each release and include important details for each phase, such as the start and end dates, assigned team, and status.
+These templates show your product development plans for the entire year.
+They allow you to capture the time frame for each release and include important details for each phase, such as the start and end dates, assigned team, and status.
 They are great for coordinating delivery and new product development planning with other teams.
 You can also use these templates to share how your product plan is progressing with executives.

 This template is perfect for capturing your annual release plan in one view.
 You can change the color of the bars to visualize which team is responsible for each phase.